joshua-agee/tray.io-roomba/README.md

 There are several debugging console.log statements that can verbosely describe what was read from the input file, the starting position and each move of the roomba, including when walls are hit and saying 'Yum!' whenever dirt is picked up.

+#Be sure to check the map branch for an updated version#